Fixing a problem: Changes to the Land Use Bylaw

 Preparing our recommendation

-The City has a dedicated team focused on building our recommendation report.
-Their work includes:
+A dedicated team focused on building our recommendation report.
+Their work included:

 - Reviewing direct control applications to understand the regulatory barriers for this form of housing

 - Evaluating what contributes to design quality for developments at this scale

 - Reviewing comments and concerns raised at Public Hearings of Council for recent direct control applications